Ongoing Beth Am Men's Groups

 In Jewish tradition, books are sacred.
 Shouldn’t Beth Am Men discharge their sacred duty to read books?
 Past selections span a wide literary range and include "The Frozen Rabbi" by Steve Stern, "An American Requiem" by James Carroll, "The Plot Against America" by Philip Roth and "What We Talk About When We Talk About Ann Frank" by Nathan Englander.
 If you would like to join in on our interesting discussions, please email firstname.lastname@example.org.

 Share your construction skills on a local Habitat for Humanity house-building project.
 Sign up to be notified of future dates for BAM work slots.

 Everyone is welcome and there are no tryouts.
 Everybody plays!
 No glove?
 No problem!
-Come for the camaraderie and we'll supply the glove and throw in pizza.
-Practices and games are held on select Sunday mornings in the Spring and Summer.
+Come for the camaraderie and we'll supply the glove.
+We get together on select Sunday mornings in the Spring and Summer.